ronakbaweja/Project/README.md

 # Project Title
-Portfolio website as an outcome of Web Development Bootcamp BY GDSC.
+This is a portfolio website built for one of my clients.
 ## Built With

 * HTML 5